 Problem/Issue

-Between the RAA 2013 Spec and this policy, the original recommendation seems to have been addressed.
+This section is based on the status quo of the PPSAI IRT as of July 2018 and is subject to updates as implementation work continues.

+Between the changes included in RAA 2013 Specification on Privacy and Proxy Registrations and the GNSO-initiated policy work undertaken by the PDP WG on Privacy & Proxy Services Accreditation Issues and as approved by the GNSO council and the ICANN board, the original recommendation has been fully implemented even though the implementation work on the recommendations of the PDP is still ongoing.

-Anything not addressed was clearly not deemed to be important for inclusion by the community, the GNSO and the board who all approved the PPSAI PDP Final Report.
+The RT has found no evidence of any part of the original recommendations not having at least been deliberated by the PDP WG.
+Any issue raised by the original recommendation of RT1 that was not directly addressed by a recommendation of the PDP was therefore determined that it should not be included as a PDP recommendations by the community, the GNSO council and the board who all approved the PPSAI PDP Final Report.

-The subgroup proposes no new recommendations at this time specific to the prior RT's recommendation.
-However, the subgroup intends to track the progress of the PPSAI IRT and consider recommendation(s) if necessary.
-At this point, the subgroup has identified the following issuesare
+The subgroup has therefore concluded that no new recommendations need to be proposed at this time specific to the prior RT's recommendation.
+However, as the IRT work has not concluded and seems to be delayed in its progress, the subgroup intends to track the progress of the PPSAI IRT and considers making one or more recommendation(s) if necessary.
+At this point, the subgroup has identified the following issues, based on the status of PPSAI policy implementation as of July 2018.
+These issues may be subject to updates as implementation continues.

 :

-Issue #1: The RT views with concern the current intent of ICANN to fund the privacy/proxy service accreditation program by charging providers accreditation and annual fees comparable to the fees payable by ICANN accredited registrars as such fees could have an effect counterproductive to the goal of the program.
-Creating a cost barrier next to the new policy requirements at a time that the use of such services is expected to decline due to GDPR is likely to cause low adoption of the accreditation program by providers.
+Issue #1: The recommendation of the previous RT suggests as non-binding options using a mix of incentives and sanctions to encourage adoption by service providers and enforce this policy once implemented.
+ICANN and the IRT should be encouraged to also discuss incentives, as the current focus of the envisioned implementation of the program seems to solely rely on sanctions and fees.
+The RT therefore views with concern the current intent of ICANN to fund the privacy/proxy service accreditation program solely by charging providers accreditation and annual fees comparable to the fees payable by ICANN accredited registrars.
+The RT considers that such fees could have an effect counterproductive to the overall goal of the program.
+Creating a cost barrier next to the new policy requirements at a time that the use of such services is expected to decline due to the practical effects of GDPR is likely to cause low adoption of the accreditation program by providers.

-Issue #2: As the temporary specification established by ICANN provides for many of the benefits currently provided by privacy or proxy protected registrations to registrants, it is expected that the market for such services will start to shrink.
+Issue #2: As the requirements of the temporary specification for contracted parties as established by ICANN with respect to the GDPR seem to delivermany of the benefits currently provided by privacy or proxy protected registrations to registrants, it is likely that the market for such services will start to shrink.
 The RT is however unable to assess the exact impact of GDPR data redaction requirements on privacy services at this time.
+Further study may be required.

-Issue #3: The RT currently sees no urgency or need to delay the implementation of the accreditation program due to the GDPR.
+Issue #3: The RT is currently not aware of any need beyond the completion of the legal review of the proposed recommendation as mandated by the PDP recommendations to delay the implementation of the accreditation program due to the GDPR.
+The RT notes that the legal review is currently delayed due to unknown factors not currently explained by ICANN staff.
+The results of the legal review may impact the deployment of the policy.

-Issue #4: The recommendation suggests using a mix of incentives and sanctions to encourage and enforce this policy once implemented.
-The IRT should be encouraged to also discuss incentives, as the current focus of the program seems to solely rely on sanctions.